-- passed 9th grade or is 15 years old
+- Passed 9th grade or is 15 years old

-- your permission to leave school
+- Your permission to leave school

-- approval from the principal for a "suitable" work or study program
+- Approval from the principal for a "suitable" work or study program

-- permission from the school board, and
+- Permission from the school board, and

-- a written agreement that you and a school staff person will meet every year until your child turns 17 to review your child's educational needs
+- A written agreement that you and a school staff person will meet every year until your child turns 17 to review your child's educational needs

-If the principal or school board deny your request to allow your child to leave public school and enroll in a different work or study program, you have a right to appeal to the Commissioner of the Maine Department of Education.
+If the principal or school board denies your request to allow your child to leave public school and enroll in a different work or study program, you have a right to appeal to the Commissioner of the Maine Department of Education.